alexch/codelikethis/public/projects/today_i_learned_web.md

 ### Sign up for a mongoDB Atlas Account

-We use the free database as a service provider Atlas for connecting a production version of the application to a database hosted in the cloud.
+We use the free database as a service provider, Atlas, for connecting a production version of the application to a database hosted in the cloud.
 Please visit the following URL and sign-up for an Atlas account in order to create and use a database which is reachable from the internet.

 - https://www.mongodb.com/cloud/atlas